andersundsehr/ssi_include/README.md

   }

   200 = AUS\SsiInclude\DataProcessing\LazyDataProcessor
-  200.proxiedProcessor = AUS\AusProject\DataProcessing\SpeicalProcessor
+  200.proxiedProcessor = AUS\AusProject\DataProcessing\SpecialProcessor
   200.variables = specialVar
-  # the LazyDataPrcoessor needs to know that variable name should be proxied.
+  # the LazyDataProcessor needs to know that variable name should be proxied.
   # So we need to tell him if it is not configured inside the proxiedProcessor.as setting.

   #...